anushka17agarwal/starter-hugo-academic/content/authors/admin/_index.md

     url: https://visualdub.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Generative Artificial Intelligence

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
+  - Generative AI
-  - Computational Linguistics
+  - Computer Vision
-  - Information Retrieval
+  - 3D Vision
+  - Multi Modal ML

 # Education to show in About widget
 education: